-Dow craters over 2,800 points after Fed takes emergency action to stem coronavirus fallout
+Dow tumbles over 2,300 as coronavirus fears outweigh Fed cuts

 |STARBUCKS CORPORATION

-Elsewhere, energy stocks plunged as West Texas Intermediate crude oil cratered 8.6 percent to $29.35 per barrel.
+Elsewhere, energy stocks plunged as West Texas Intermediate crude oil cratered to the $29 per barrel level.

 Miners were also weaker as copper sank 4.5 percent to $2.3545 per pound, its lowest since the 2016 election, and gold slid 3.9 percent to $1,460 an ounce.